marcoparadina/pyhop/README.md

 It works in both Python 2 and 3.

 Pyhop was easy to implement (less than 150 lines of code), and if you understand the basic ideas of HTN planning ([this presentation](http://www.cs.umd.edu/~nau/papers/nau2013game.pdf) contains a quick summary), Pyhop should be easy to understand.
+For examples of how to use it, see the example files that come with it.

 Pyhop's planning algorithm is like the one in [SHOP](http://www.cs.umd.edu/projects/shop/), but with several differences that should make it easier to integrate it with ordinary computer programs: